GoMetric/statsd-http-proxy-client/README.md

-# StatsD HTTP Proxy StatsdProxyClient
+# StatsD HTTP Proxy Client

 JavaScript client for [statsd-http-proxy](https://github.com/GoMetric/statsd-http-proxy) for using in browsers.